 Economical, eco-friendly, kid- and pet-safe, and pleasantly scented, Aunt Fannie's Hardwood Floor Cleaner concentrate got top marks from our tester and in online reviews.
-The solution must be diluted with water before using which requires a little math but also allows you to go longer in between purchases.
-We like that this cleaner is vinegar-free, unlike the brand's other floor cleaner, since vinegar can dull hardwood floor's finish.
+The solution must be diluted with water before use, which requires a little math but also allows you to go longer in between purchases.
+We like that this cleaner is vinegar-free, unlike the brand's other floor cleaner, since vinegar can dull the hardwood floor's finish.

 Our Editor's Review: "It doesn't smell chemical-y, so I feel good about using it in a home with three animals and a toddler where eating off the floor is … common."